HOW TO FIND A MILITARY DIVORCE ATTORNEY

 What are the deadlines for getting a military pension division order sent to DFAS?

 *Another trick question.
-Unlike with SBP, there are NO deadlines for sending a military pension division order to the pay center.
+Unlike elections to be made for the Survivor Benefit Plan, there are NO deadlines for sending a military pension division order to the pay center.

 What about SGLI or VGLI for death benefits instead of SBP?